What is Azure Internet of Things (IoT)?

-To learn more, see Device infrastructure and connectivity.
+To learn more device connectivity and gateways, see Device infrastructure and connectivity.

 In an IoT solution, the cloud services typically:

-- Receive telemetry at scale from your devices, and determining how to process and store that data.
+- Receive telemetry at scale from your devices, and determine how to process and store that data.

 - Analyze the telemetry to provide insights, either in real time or after the fact.

-- Send commands from the cloud to a specific device.
+- Send commands from the cloud to specific devices.

-- Provision devices and controlling which devices can connect to your infrastructure.
+- Provision devices and control which devices can connect to your infrastructure.

-- Control the state of your devices and monitoring their activities.
+- Control the state of your devices and monitor their activities.

 - Manage the firmware installed on your devices.

 Some cloud services, such as IoT Hub and the Device Provisioning Service, are IoT specific.
-Other cloud services can provide generic services to your solution such as storage and visualizations.
+Other cloud services, such as storage and visualization, provide generic services to your solution.

-Any IoT solution has to address the following solution-wide concerns:
+Any IoT solution must address the following solution-wide concerns:

 - Security including physical security, authentication, authorization, and encryption